Reviews You Can Rely On

 Frame Design

 The Neuron is a mid-travel trail bike designed with 130mm of rear wheel travel using Canyon's Triple Phase suspension design.
 The Triple Phase suspension is basically a Horst-Link system that has the main pivot attached to the seat tube just above the bottom bracket, a small rocker link midway up the seat tube, and a pivot at the junction of the chain and seat stays just forward of the rear axle.
-Canyon calls it Triple Phase because they claim there are three phases in the suspension travel, sensitive, stable, and progressive.
+Canyon calls it Triple Phase because they claim three phases in the suspension travel: sensitive, stable, and progressive.
 Sensitive refers to the early part of the travel and small-bump compliance.
-Stable is in the mid-stroke where it supports pedaling efforts and smooths over mid-size chop.
-Progressive is at the end of the travel where it is designed to ramp up progressively to prevent bottoming out.
+Stable is in the mid-stroke, supporting pedaling efforts and smooths over mid-size chop.
+Progressive is at the end of the travel, and it is designed to ramp up progressively to prevent bottoming out.

 Canyon has given the Neuron a relatively modern but still somewhat conservative geometry.
 Our size large test bike measured with a 620mm effective top tube and a 453mm reach.
 The wheelbase is moderate at 1196mm with 442mm chainstays.
-The seat tube is a comfortable 75-degrees, and the head tube measured 67.1-degrees.
+The seat tube is comfortable at 75 degrees, and the head tube measures 67.1 degrees.
 It weighed in at a svelte 28 lbs 10 oz with the tires set up tubeless and without pedals.

 canyon neuron cf 8.0 - the steeper head tube angle becomes noticeable in steep terrain and...